Try Blue Cat Reports for free

 Final draft

 Finally, a board can be used to create the final draft of the essay.
-By creating the final drat on Trello, the student can easily move between boards to grab references and work off of the rough draft.
+By creating the final draft on Trello, the student can easily move between boards to grab references and work off of the rough draft.

-Using Power-Ups for Essay
+Using Power-Ups for Essays

 Blue Cat Reports allow students to use a power-up that will help keep track of all the boards within the essay template.
 This will help the student get a quick picture of what is completed and what should receive priority attention.